fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 With our 15GB file, it takes 0.05 seconds to "read" the file.
-It is fast because the data does not get loaded in memory. `open_dataset()` scans the content of the file, figures out the name of the columns and their data types.
+It is fast because the data does not get loaded in memory. `open_dataset()` scans the content of the file to identify the name of the columns and their data types.

-However, running the same query as above, which counts the number of unique values in a column, takes 18 seconds.
+Running the same query as above, which counts the number of unique values in a column, takes 18 seconds compared to the 0.5 seconds when the data is loaded in memory.
 It is slower because to perform this query, the query engine needs to actually read the data.
-It is the same result that we had found in a [previous post]({% post_url 2022-08-22-arrow-dataset-creation %}).
-Running queries directly on a CSV file is slow.
+It is the same result that we had found in a [previous post]({% post_url 2022-08-22-arrow-dataset-creation %}): running queries directly on a CSV file is slow.
 In that post, we had also found that storing the data in the Parquet format sped things up.
 Let's now convert this dataset to Parquet using the Dataset API.

-Instead of using a single Parquet file as we did above, we will also partition the Parquet dataset to see how it could help with query performance.
+Instead of using a single Parquet file as we did above when we looked at the Single file API, we will also partition the Parquet dataset to see how it could help with query performance.
 The particular dataset I have on hands does not have any obvious variable we can use to partition the data.
 If you are dealing with a dataset that has timestamps for data collected at regular intervals, partitioning on a temporal dimension could make sense (that's what the NYC taxi dataset does by partitioning by year and month).
 Instead, here, we can use the `max_rows_per_file` argument of the `write_dataset()` function to limit how large each parquet file is.
 At least for this dataset, I found that limiting the number of rows to 10 million per file seemed like a good compromise.
 Each file is about 720 MB which is close to the file sizes in the NYC taxi dataset.
 The [Python documentation](https://arrow.apache.org/docs/python/dataset.html#partitioning-performance-considerations) has a good explanation about partitioning a dataset.
 The general recommendation is to avoid individual parquet files smaller than 20 MB